jeffvance/kube_vol_provisioning/README.md

   n | size of volume to be provisioned to kubernetes, eg. 20Gi. nodeSpec | list of storage-node:brick-mnt-path:brick-dev-path if *vname* is new.
 Eg. *"rhs-node-1:/mnt/brick:/dev/vg1/lv1 rhs-node-2:/mnt/brick:/dev/vg1/lv1 ..."*.
 If *vname* already exists then just a single storage node spanned by *vname* is required.

 The endpoints yaml file is named "*vname*-endpoints.yaml" and the persistent volume yaml file is named  "*vname*-pv.yaml".
-The volume name (*vname*) is down-cased if needed.
-So, if the supplied volume name is "MyVol" then the endpoints file will be named "myvol-endpoints.yaml" and the PV file will be named "myvol-pv.yaml".
+So, if the supplied volume name is "MyVol" then the endpoints file will be named "MyVol-endpoints.yaml" and the PV file will be named "MyVol-pv.yaml".
 These files are overwritten if they already exist.